The City of New York vs. Homer Simpson: Production

 Writer Ian Maxtone-Graham, a former resident of New York, had conceived the idea of having the family travel to the city to locate their missing car and believed it to be "a classic Manhattan problem".
 Bill Oakley, who had visited the World Trade Center when the construction of the towers was completed in 1973, suggested parking the car in the plaza of the buildings.
 Josh Weinstein observed that, "When we realized that there was a plaza between the two towers, we knew it was a perfect spot to have Homer's car."

 The animators were told to make a detailed replica of the city.
 David Silverman was sent to Manhattan to take hundreds of pictures of the city and areas around the World Trade Center.
 When he returned, Lance Wilder and his team spent time creating new scenes and backgrounds, incorporating small details such as signs and hundreds of extras that would correctly illustrate the city.
 Oakley and Weinstein were pleased with the final results, and both noted that the buildings, streets, and even elevator cabins were detailed closely to their real life counterparts.
 In the final scene, as the family is seen driving away from New York on the George Washington Bridge, the credits roll with the "camera" gradually pulling back from a view of the car, to a view of the side, and then on to a panorama view of the city; as if the whole sequence was being shot from a helicopter.
 To achieve this effect, a computer model of the bridge pulling out was made and then printed out.
-With the print outs, photocopies were made traced onto the animation cels.
+With the print outs, photocopies were traced onto the animation cels.
 The process took a long time and was expensive, as the use of computer animation was not widespread when the episode was produced.
 Director Jim Reardon wanted to replicate films that ended in a similar way, and commented, "I remembered that every movie located in New York would pull back if you were leaving town on a bridge."
 Shortly before the episode aired, the production staff contacted Fox to make sure they would not run commercials during the credits.